|Academic Departments||Academic Resources||Services||Other|

 Originally From: Racine, WI

 Personal Information: I met my husband, A. Glenroy Shedd, at Evangel.
 He was editor of the newspaper, and I was editor of the yearbook.
 Our senior year, Glen was president of the Student Government and I was secretary.
 Glen was president of the Alumni Association for a number of years, introducing the concept of the Alumni Board of Directors.
 Later I served on the Alumni Board of Directors.
-We have lived in Springfield our whole married life (48 years) and have 3 children (Rev. Brad Shedd, associate pastor at Harvest Assembly in Chesapeake, VA; Dr. Tim Shedd, associate professor of mechanical engineering at the University of Wisconsin, Madison; and Dr. Christy (Shedd) Wiebe, pharmacist with St. John's Health Plans and director of the Phamaco-Therapy Management area in Springfield, MO.
+We have lived in Springfield our whole married life (50+ years) and have 3 children (Rev. Brad Shedd, pastor of Generations Christian Fellowship in Chesapeake, VA; Dr. Tim Shedd, associate professor of mechanical engineering at the University of Wisconsin, Madison; and Dr. Christy (Shedd) Wiebe, pharmacist with Mercy Health Plans and director of the Pharmaco-Therapy Management Department in Springfield, MO.
 We have 12 grandchildren--eight granddaughters and four grandsons.

 My absolute favorite thing to do is read -- basically anything, including cereal boxes!
 I love to travel.
-I have been to all 50 states except Hawaii and Oregon.
-Glen and I have also traveled abroad, so far having visited 23 different countries on three continents.
+I have been to all 50 states except Oregon.
+Glen and I have also traveled abroad, so far having visited 24 different countries on three continents.
 I take lots of photos, both on trips--and anywhere!
 I also collect butterfly items, magnets and bells.

 Other: Five (actually six) Top Strengths